Set Up a Wix Client

 Copy

-Wix app as a Wix user (dashboard host)
+Wix app as a Wix user in the dashboard

 Copy